DrewNull/optimizely-cms12-upgrade/README.md

 it to .NET 5+.

-As described in the [official documentation](https://docs.developers.optimizely.com/content-cloud/v11.0.0-content-cloud/docs/upgrading-to-content-cloud-cms-12), there phases to upgrading from CMS 11 to 12:
+As described in the [official documentation](https://docs.developers.optimizely.com/content-cloud/v11.0.0-content-cloud/docs/upgrading-to-content-cloud-cms-12), there are three "phases" to upgrading from CMS 11 to 12:

 1. Run Upgrade-Assistant
 2. Fix code issues